 MESSAGES

 Communication to students is facilitated by the Daily Bulletin and by email.
-Advisors will notify their advisees when a student has a message in the Upper School Office or must see another member of the TASIS staff.
-Additionally, special messages, including calls from home, parcels, and similar communications, will be posted on the student message board.
-Email is also used frequently for communication.
-Students must check their email, the Daily Bulletin, and message boards daily since these are the main vehicles of communication between the School and the student body.
+Students must check their email and the Daily Bulletin daily since these are the main vehicles of communication between the School and the student body.

 MOBILE TELEPHONES